 The shrike has a black mask around its eyes and grey wings with white patches on them.

-Its back is black with white spots that resemble stars or snowflakes; some individuals may have brown feathers instead of black ones.
+Its back is black with white spots resembling stars or snowflakes; some may have brown feathers instead of black ones.

 This species feeds mainly by perching from elevated locations like bushes or trees where it can spot potential meals below it before diving down for capture.

-Interestingly enough, these birds are also known to store their food by impaling it onto thorns which they use later when hungry.
+Interestingly, these birds are also known to store their food by impaling it onto thorns, which they use later when hungry.

 Kingdom | Animalia |